department-of-veterans-affairs/caseflow/PULL_REQUEST_TEMPLATE.md

 - [ ] Jest
 - [ ] Other
 ### Code Climate
-Your code does not add new code climate issues?
+Your code does not add any new code climate offenses?
+If so why?
 - [ ] No new code climate issues added
 ## Acceptance Criteria
 - [ ] Code compiles correctly